wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Ken:** Let's have a look at that son...

 **Dorothy:** Don't touch it Ken... it's dangerous...
-I read in the paper that Blue John can send people quite mad.
+Someone on Twitter that Blue John can send people quite mad.

 **Ken:** Don't be silly Dorothy!